apache/nuttx/configs/samv71-xult/README.txt

          CONFIG_NSH_BUILTIN_APPS=y  : Enable starting apps from NSH command line

     4. The network initialization thread is NOT enabled in this configuration.
        As a result, networking initialization is performed serially with NSH bring-up.
 The time from reset to the NSH prompt will be determined primarily by this network initialization time.
 And can be especially long, perhaps minutes, if the network cable is not connected!

-       If fast boot times are required, you need to perform asynchronous network initialization as described about under "Network Initialization Thread"
+       If fast boot times are required, you need to perform asynchronous network initialization as described under "Network Initialization Thread"

     5. SDRAM is NOT enabled in this configuration.